Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 ### Build ADT Queries

 Build an [Azure DigitalTwins Query](https://docs.microsoft.com/azure/digital-twins/concepts-query-language) using a `DigitalTwinsQueryBuilder`.
 Two different objects entitled `DigitalTwinsQueryBuilder` exist in two namespaces, each with their own unique functionality and features.
 We encourage testing both objects and determining which works best given a specific set of needs.
+It should be noted that though both versions of the DigitalTwin query builder currently (August 2021) reside in their own respective namespaces, if/when a DigitalTwins query builder is officially supported it will be a single object that in one namespace.

 ```C#
 // The common namespace for DigitalTwins query builders